 1 teaspoon orange zest (optional, I'm not exactly a fan)

 1 tablespoon spiced rum (optional, and delicious)

-Mix all of that in a sauce pan, and bring to a boil, then reduce heat to low and simmer for 10 minutes, or until it gets as thick and gooey sweet as you like.
+First, wash those berries in a strainer and pick out the mushy ones.
+Now you're ready!
+Mix all ingredients in a sauce pan, and bring to a boil, then reduce heat to low and simmer for 10 minutes, or until it gets as thick and gooey sweet as you like.
 It will thicken a lot, as it cools.
 This can be doubled.
 (Do it.... you know you want to....)